Saga-Book

 Instructions for Contributors

 Saga-Book is published annually in the autumn.
 Submissions are welcomed from scholars, whether members of the Viking Society or not, on topics related to the history, literature, language and archaeology of Scandinavia in the Middle Ages.
-Articles offered will be assessed by all four editors, and where appropriate submitted to referees of international standing external to the Society.
+Articles offered will be assessed by all the editorial team, and where appropriate submitted to referees of international standing external to the Society.
 Contributions that are accepted will normally be printed within two years.

 2. Footnotes should be kept to a minimum.
 Whenever possible the material should be incorporated in the text instead, if necessary in parentheses.
 Footnotes should also be presented in double spacing, and arranged in one continuous numbered sequence indicated by superior Arabic numerals.
 Endnotes should not be used.